-Apple muffins are one of the best fall breakfasts that I can think of!
-The amazing flavors of apples and cinnamon and made with whole wheat flour make these apple muffins perfect!
-My whole family loves these whole wheat apple muffins topped with a little bit of butter!
-Make a batch of these homemade apple muffins and have breakfast covered for the rest of the week!
+Apple muffins are one of the best breakfasts that I can think of!
+The amazing flavors of apples and cinnamon made with whole wheat flour make these apple muffins perfect!
+Make a batch of these Whole Wheat Apple Cinnamon Muffins Recipe and have breakfast covered for the rest of the week!

 Whole Wheat Apple Muffins Recipe